Backing up and moving Weblate

 The directory where backups will be stored have to be owned by UID 1000, otherwise Weblate won’t be able to write the backups there.

-Weblate provisioned backup storage provides you automated remote backups.
+Weblate provisioned backup storage provides you automated remote backups without any effort.

 Restore access to your backup repository and prepare your backup passphrase.